philgyford/python-halftone/README.md

 ### `filename_addition`

-When saving the new image, this string will be added to the original filename. e.g. if the original filename is `puppy.jpg` and `filename_addition='_halftoned'`, the saved file will be `puppy_halftoned.jpg`.
+When saving the new image, this string will be added to the original filename. e.g. if the original filename is `"puppy.jpg"` and `filename_addition="_new"`, the saved file will be `"puppy_new.jpg"`.

 Default: `"_halftoned"`